huanfachen/huanfachen.github.io/README.md

 To see the markdown guide, add /markdown/ to the root URL.

+# TO-DO (02/02/2025)

+1. Hide Portfolio tab
+2. Change the link of 'Blog Posts' from '/year-archive' to 'posts'
+3. Enable Google Analytics
+4. Enable Disqus comments

 # Academic Pages
 **Academic Pages is a Github Pages template for academic websites.**